GE-Blockchain-Demo/GEPx-Blockchain/README.md

 ```diff
 + ./network.sh up createChannel -ca
 ```
-This will create a channel to which we will add two nodes(org1 and org2) to the network for POC
+This will create a channel to which two nodes(org1 and org2) will be added on the network

 ### Deploy Smart-Contract on channel

+Smart Contracts are the code that enable each action on the blockchain.
+Smart Contracts are also called chaincode.
+Every transaction including creation of users, creation of bids, settlement of bids etc. uses a smart contract to interact with the blockchain.

 Make sure you are in test-network directory and run following command
 ```diff
 + ./network.sh deployCC -ccn gepx -ccp ../GEPx-Blockchain/chaincode-go/ -ccep "OR('Org1MSP.peer','Org2MSP.peer')"
 ```
 This will add org1 and org2 to the channel and deploy chaincode named gepx on them.
-By default it will chreate one peer per org.
+By default it will create one peer per org.

 Output -
 ```